WebAssembly/design/JS.md

 any other Web API that loads ES6 modules via URL—as part of [ES6 Module integration](Modules.md#integration-with-es6-modules).)

+## Post-MVP JavaScript API

+Some JavaScript APIs were added post-MVP and can be [feature-tested](FeatureTest.md) together.
+These are grouped together, and each group is denoted with one of the following symbols:

+* ⚜

 ## Traps

 Whenever WebAssembly semantics specify a [trap](Semantics.md#traps),